Volunteering in the box office

 Be a billet

-Touring artists will be coming to Nanaimo just for the fringe, and we’d really like to help make them feel at home.
-If you have any space in your home to host one of the festival artists, we would love to hear from you.
+Touring artists will be coming to Nanaimo just for the Fringe, and we’d really like to help make them feel at home.
+If you have any space in your home to host one of the festival artists, we would love to hear from you!
+Our greatest need is billet homes located within walking or cycling distance of downtown.

 Our billeting questionnaire helps us determine if one of our artists would be a good match for your home.
 Submitting this form is not a commitment.
 We will call to discuss billeting and answer your questions before connecting you with a guest artist.
 It’s a great way to make a new friend, and we’ll make sure you get to see plenty of festival shows for free.